Pyt-logo

 5. Melbourne Thai Buddhist temple

-The Melbourne Thai Buddhist temple is located in the central-east coastal town of Melbourne at the Brevard County.
-It is one of Melbournes most famous temples for Thai people and Asians in general.
-The temple premises are located in a Serene and peaceful part of the town and suitable for practising the teachings of Buddha.
-It is also a social service centre where people learn to meditate and chant.
+The Melbourne Thai Buddhist Temple is located in the central-east coastal town of Melbourne in Brevard County.
+It is one of Melbourne’s most famous temples for the Thai community and other Asian visitors.
+Nestled in a serene and peaceful setting, the temple is ideal for practising meditation and learning the teachings of Buddha.
+It also serves as a community centre where visitors gather for chanting and spiritual activities, making it a peaceful stop on a 12 day Melbourne itinerary for the wanderers seeking cultural and spiritual experiences.

 Buddhist temple in melbourne